Minuscule 330: Text

-The Greek text of the codex is a representative of the Byzantine text-type (except Pauline epistles).
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V (except Paul).
-The text of the Pauline epistles Aland placed in Category III.

-According to the Claremont Profile Method it represents textual group 16 in Luke 1, Luke 10, and Luke 20.
+Except in the Pauline epistles, the Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Hermann von Soden classified it to the textual family K^{x}.
+Except for the Pauline epistles, biblical scholar Kurt Aland placed it in Category V of his New Testament classification system.
+The text of the Pauline epistles is placed in Category III.
+Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual group 16 in Luke 1, Luke 10, and Luke 20.

-The text of the Gospels textually is close to the manuscripts 16, 119, 217, 491, 578, 693, 1528, and 1588.
-The text of the Pauline epistles is very close textually to the codices 451, 2400, 2492.
+The text of the Gospels is close to that seen in the minuscule manuscripts 16, 119, 217, 491, 578, 693, 1528, and 1588.
+The text of the Pauline epistles is very close to that seen in the minuscules 451, 2400, and 2492.